 Worms can be fussy eaters and often do not like onions, citrus, eggshells and potato peels.
 You can put the things they don’t like in the FOGO bin.

 Chooks are great at turning organic matter into fertilizer.
-There are some things that chooks won’t eat so they can be put in the Organics bin.
+There are some things that chooks won’t eat so they can be put in the FOGO bin.

 What will happen to the collected food and garden organics?

 Food and garden organics collected from your green-lidded organics bin is transported to a licensed composting facility for processing.
-During the period of processing, the material is converted into rich compost.
+During processing the material is converted into rich compost.
 Unlike landfill, this is a sustainable waste management alternative which results in a more positive, long term environmental outcome for our community and environment.